OOI-RCA-APL/ceres/docs/getting-started.md

       out: ./local/messages.csv
 ```

-There are many things to unpack here, but let's start with the `Driver` class.
+There are many things to unpack here, so lets go through them one by one:

-1. `Driver` inherits from `Component`.
+1. The `Driver` class inherits from `Component`.
 This is required.
-2. All subclasses of `Component` are actually [Pydantic dataclasses](https://docs.pydantic.dev/latest/concepts/dataclasses), meaning attributes defined in a component's class body are per-instance fields, assignable as arguments to the class constructor.
+2. All subclasses of `Component` are actually [Pydantic dataclasses](https://docs.pydantic.dev/latest/concepts/dataclasses), meaning attributes defined in a component's class body are per-instance fields, assignable by arguments in the class's constructor.
-3. Values assigned in the `args` of a component's configuration are passed to the component's constructor, and subsequently validated according to the type hints of each field.
+3. Values assigned in a component's `args` configuration are passed directly to the component's constructor, and subsequently validated according to the type hints of the associated field.

-   As such, the component section of the above `ceres.yaml` file is equivalent to:
+   The component section of the above `ceres.yaml` file is equivalent to:

    ```python
    from ceres.standard import TCPConnection